zjunlp/EasyEdit/README.md

 In the above example, we evaluate the performance of the editing methods about "neighborhood" and "distracting".

 **Step6: Edit and Evaluation**
 Done!
 We can conduct Edit and Evaluation for your model to be edited.
-The `edit` function will return a series of metrics related to the editing process as well as the modified model weights.
+The `edit` function will return a series of metrics related to the editing process as well as the modified model weights. [`sequential_edit=True` for continuous editing]

 ```python
 metrics, edited_model, _ = editor.edit(